Orange County Sheriff's Department: Courts

 After the Orange County Marshal's Department was absorbed by OCSD, the sheriff's department became responsible for providing court services.
-There are Sheriff's personnel stationed at the Justice Centers throughout the County.
+There are Sheriff's personnel stationed at the Justice Centers throughout the county.
 Sheriff's staff at the Justice Centers fulfill the vital mission of the Sheriff that include bailiff services in each courtroom and weapons screening operations in the lobby of each Justice Center.
 Each justice center houses a detention holding facility for inmates who are appearing in court each day.
 These detention facilities are staffed by Deputy Sheriffs.
 There are also Deputies assigned to the Civil Enforcement Bureau who handle services in every city of the county serving restraining orders and court subpoenas, conducting evictions, and effecting bench warrants.
 The Special Operations and Judicial Protection Unit provides specialized protective and investigative services to counter any threats, perceived or real towards the judiciary of the Superior Court of California, County of Orange.
-All of these personnel fall under the Court Operations Command of the OCSD Professional Services Command.
-The current head of court operations is Captain Jim Rudy.
+All of these personnel fall under the Court Operations Division of the OCSD Professional Services Command.
+The current head of Court Operations is Commander Ehren Weidenkeller.

 Orange County Sheriff's Offices are located at the following Superior Court of California facilities in the County of Orange: